 The rich colours and the vibrant images which are found through this technique are meant to remind the wearer or viewer of the joy which can be found through living things.
 The closeness of its stitching allows the stitcher to highlight the minuscule detail, demanding them to stitch hundreds of thousands of stitches, taking days, or even weeks for completion.
 This detail and dedication may have played a huge part in the reason why it is still around today.

 At Stocks, we appreciate all areas of embroidery and sewing, and love to share the skills and dedication the world adds to their crafts, just as we do!
-If you want to begin your journey into embroidery, we would love to help.
+If you want to begin your journey into embroidery, we would love to help - we have a number of high-quality industrial embroidery machines to choose from.
 Feel free to contact us today and we will be happy to answer any enquires.